WyattConrad/eportfolio/README.md

 ### Trend Analysis
 The analysis forecasts the date a user should reach their goal weight to help set expectations and determine whether they are on track.
 The algorithm uses a linear regression to model the weight trends over time.

-### Test Data Algorithm
-To test and demonstrate trend analysis, I developed an algorithm that generates a realistic series of weight entries, allowing me to better test the trend analysis algorithm.
-My current test data is a very simple, linear set of weights that decreases by a set amount for each entry.

 The time complexity for this algorithm is O(n).
 Each weight will need to be analyzed once to calculate the necessary sums, then combined to determine the slope and intercept.